rosshamish/catanlog/README.md

 green plays victory point
 ```

 - End of turn.
-Thinking about changing syntax to "$color passes dice to $color".
+The length of the turn is logged, rounded to the nearest second.

 ```
 log.log_player_ends_turn

-green ends turn
+green ends turn after 15s
 ```

 - End of game.